grafana/loki/docs/sources/setup/install/helm/install-scalable/_index.md

 ## AWS S3 Configuration

-To configure Loki to use AWS S3 as the object storage, you need to provide the following values in the `values.yaml` file:
+To configure Loki to use AWS S3 as the object storage rather than MinIO, you need to provide the following values in the `values.yaml` file:

 ```yaml
     loki: